videosdk-live/videosdk-docs/ios_docs_versioned_docs/version-1.2.x/api/sdk-reference/meeting-class/pubsub.md

 - type : `String`

-- id of a sender who has bublished this message.
+- id of a sender who has published this message.

 ### senderName

 - type : `String`

-- name of a sender who has bublished this message.
+- name of a sender who has published this message.

 ### timesatmp